HatiniLab/ttt/documentation.md

 title: Documentation
 permalink: /documentation/
 ---
 We are updating all the documentation.
-Meanwhile you can check our [wiki](https://github.com/HatiniLab/ttt/wiki)
+Meanwhile you can check the [wiki](https://github.com/HatiniLab/ttt/wiki)

 #Tutorials
 Coming soon